 Children are evaluated throughout the year and parents are informed about the child’s progress through meetings with the teacher.
 Special attention is given to children who are unable to cope and remedial classes are conducted towards the end of the year.

 The school organizes field trips to gardens, supermarkets and bus depots as part of the learning process.

-The primary section follows a competency-based syllabus to increase the element of fun and enjoyment for children.
+Primary section: The primary section follows a competency-based syllabus to increase the element of fun and enjoyment for children.
 The syllabus aims to develop the cognitive, affective, psychomotor and social skills of students.
 Value-based education is imparted through inspirational videos and lectures.

-The cyber library at Don Bosco offers students and teachers an array of books and periodicals, along with the ETC (Education Through Computers) programme with the help of LCD projectors and software like Paintbrush and Flash.
+The cyber library at Don Bosco offers students and teachers an array of books and periodicals, along with the ETC (education through computers) programme with the help of LCD projectors and software like Paintbrush and Flash.
 Internet facility is also available and students can browse for additional information on subjects of their choice.

 The school admits children who are three years old into the Junior KG.
 There are 50 students in each class and they are divided in two batches.
 For more information, please click on the link below https://intelliadmissions.org/schoolInfo/DON-BOSCO-HIGH-SCHOOL/DONBSH